l-Shane-l/pobal-sionnach/README.md

 ## The Path to the Core Team

-While this is a community-led project, we are also looking for developers to join our main team.
-We offer a clear path for those who demonstrate their skills and commitment here.

-**Anyone who makes 5+ meaningful commits, or one truly remarkable contribution, will be invited to join the core Sionnach team.**

-Once on the core team, the expectation is that you will be a fully autonomous developer, able to manage your own work and contribute to our main, more complex application.
+This project is the primary pathway for becoming a contributor to the main Sionnach application.
+Developers who demonstrate a strong understanding of our architecture and make high-quality contributions will be considered for an invitation to work on the main app.

 ## How to Get Started: The `Scoil`